 Although the odor of a dead rat is pretty bad, it is not toxic to humans.

-Although it is not the rat carcass that is harmful to your health, there are diseases that can be passed through to you when breathing in rat feces or urine if the rat was a carrier of these diseases.
+Although it is not the rat carcass that is harmful to your health, some diseases can be passed through to you when breathing in rat feces or urine if the rat was a carrier of these diseases.

 How Long Does It Take For a Rat To Decompose?

-A decomposing rat will take up to 5 weeks to decompose, but that depends on the temperature and the size of the rat.
+A decomposing rat will take up to 5 weeks to decompose, but that depends on the rat’s temperature and size.

-If the weather is hot, then the time it takes for a dead rat to decompose is going to be shorter.
+If the weather is hot, then the time it takes for a dead rat to decompose will be shorter.

 A small rat in a hot climate is going to decompose within 2 weeks.
 A large rat in a colder climate will take up to 5 weeks, maybe more if it becomes frozen!

 How Long Does a Dead Rat Smell Last?